DevAbanoub/BloggerTemplate/README.md

 - responsive website layout
 - social media optimized
 - easy to configure / edit settings
+You can see all the development on realtime on [ubloggertheme.blogspot.com](https://ubloggertheme.blogspot.com/)

 Need a WordPress theme, check out [ultimate_wp_theme](https://github.com/abanoub-hanna/ultimate_wp_theme).